-An employee granted unpaid Leave of Absence totalling up to one hundred and forty-four (144)working hours in any year shall continue to accumulate seniority and all benefits and shall return to his/her former job and increment step.
+An employee granted unpaid Leave of Absence totalling up to one hundred and fifty (150) working hours in any year shall continue to accumulate seniority and all benefits and shall return to his/her former job and increment step.

-If an unpaid Leave of Absence or an accumulation of unpaid Leaves of Absence exceeds one hundred and forty-four (144) working hours in any year, the employee shall not accumulate benefits for any additional hours of unpaid leave, but shall accumulate benefits and receive credit for previously earned benefits upon expiration of the unpaid leave.
+If an unpaid Leave of Absence or an accumulation of unpaid Leaves of Absence exceeds one hundred and fifty (150) working hours in any year, the employee shall not accumulate benefits for any additional hours of unpaid leave, but, shall accumulate benefits and receive credit for previously earned benefits upon expiration of the unpaid leave.

-34.04 Unpaid Leave - Union Business
+34,04 Unpaid Leave - Union Business

-- (a) Short-term leave of absence without pay to a maximum of one hundred point eight (100.8) working hours at one time shall be granted to employees designated by the Union to transact Union business including conventions and conferences unless this would unduly interrupt the operation of the department provided, however, that these designated employees shall be paid by the Employer for the time lost in attending meetings during working hours whenever their attendance is requested by the Employer.
-The Union shall give reasonable notice to minimize disruption of the department and the Union shall make every effort to give a minimum of seven (7) days' notice. - (b) Long-term leave of absence without pay shall be granted to employees designated by the Union to transact Union business for specific periods of not less than one hundred point eight (100.8) working hours unless this would unduly interrupt the operation of the department.
+- (a) Short-term leave of absence without pay to a maximum of one hundred and five (105) working hours at one time shall be granted to employees designated by the Union to transact Union business including conventions and conferences unless this would unduly interrupt the operation of the department provided, however, that these designated employees shall be paid by the Employer for the time lost in attending meetings during working hours whenever their attendance is requested by the Employer, The Union shall give reasonable notice to minimize disruption of the department and the Union shall make every effort to give a minimum of seven (71 days' notice. - (b) Long-term leave of absence without pay shall be granted to employees designated by the Union to transact Union business for specific periods of not less than one hundred anti five (105) working hours unless this would unduly interrupt the operation of the department.
 Employees granted such leaves of absence shall retain all rights and privileges accumulated prior to obtaining such leaves.
-Seniority shall continue to accumulate during such leaves and shall apply to such provisions as annual vacations, increments and promotions.
+Seniority shall continue to accumulate during such leaves and shall apply io such provisions as annual vacations, increments and promotions.

-- Long-Term Disability Insurance Plans -
+- Long-Term Disability Insurance Plans -Long-Term Disability Plan

-Long-Term Disability Plan